Dr. Nancy Dickey

-One day when Nancy Dickey was a young farm girl in South Dakota, her parents gathered her and her siblings to have a talk.
+One day when Nancy Dickey was a young girl growing up in rural South Dakota, her parents gathered her and her siblings to have a talk.

-“‘We’re farming all of you out to family and friends,’” Nancy remembers hearing.
+“‘We’re farming all of you out to family and friends,’” Dickey remembers hearing.

 She is also the first woman to hold the title of president of the American Medical Association.